 1. Trial & Error

-The first few shots were going to be trial & error shots because –
+The first few shots were going to be trial & error shots because:

-You have to match the exposure triangle that will suit the conditions best.
+- First, you must match the exposure triangle that will suit the conditions best.

-You can judge the waterfall speed and available lighting conditions & then you can try shooting the long exposure shots.
+You can judge the waterfall speed and available lighting conditions & then you can try shooting the long exposure waterfall shots.